 This super cute Pixie Dust pendant has plenty of sparkles and can be customized with whatever colors you like, the perfect gift for little girls who love to dress up.

 These simple DIY zen gardens for kids (or adults) are practical and calming.
 This would be a great gift for older siblings who need to de-stress after a morning with their busy little siblings.

 With this super creative gift box tutorial and printable from Artsy Fartsy Mama, you can actually make your own gift boxes out of card stock.
-I imagine it might take a couple tries to master this technique, but once you've gotten it down you'll be an unstoppable gift giver!
+I imagine it might take a couple of tries to master this technique, but once you've got it down you'll be an unstoppable gift giver!

 This printable coloring box is great for holding a DIY or non-DIY gift.
 You could fill it with yummy treats, crayon shapes, or an assortment of bath salts and scrubs.
 Or just pick up some sharpies and call it a day.

 If you're trying to cut back on paper waste this year (or use up some leftover fabric from some of those sewing projects), you have to check out this post on the Japanese art of fabric wrapping.
 These are such beautiful ideas!

 DIY Easy Christmas Gift Wrap For Kids